nickhuang99/GOimage2SGF/README.md

   * Displays a live feed from the selected camera.
   * Allows interactive adjustment of the four corner points of the Go board area using keyboard inputs (u/d for up/down, w/n for wider/narrower).
   * Saves the adjusted corner coordinates (both pixel and percentage values, along with image dimensions) to share/config.txt.
-  * Saves a snapshot of the current frame to share/snapshot.jpg (or share/snapshot\_osd.jpg if bDebug is true).
+  * Saves a snapshot of the current frame to share/snapshot.jpg (or share/snapshot_osd.jpg if bDebug is true).
 * **SGF Generation (generateSGF in sgf.cpp):** Creates an SGF file with AB (add black) and AW (add white) properties based on the detected board state.
 * **Device Probing (probeVideoDevices in snapshot.cpp):** Iterates through /dev/videoX devices, queries their capabilities (driver, card name, supported formats) using V4L2 ioctl calls.

 ## **Contributing**

-Contributions to GEM are welcome\!
+Contributions to GEM are welcome!
 Please follow these general steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.